LavirtheWhiolet/mtgox-client-lib/README.md

 Status
 ------

 Stable.
-The library is ready for use, and its current interface will remain unchanged (new functionality will be added only).
+The library is ready for use.
+Its current interface will remain unchanged (new functionality will be added only).

 Requirements